Time Economics: Where Effort Meets Time

 Afternoon low-effort windows - Use for operational or routine tasks.

-By recognizing effort as the true driver — and pairing it with time — leaders stop wasting hours and start expanding capacity.
+By recognizing effort as the true driver—and pairing it with time—leaders stop misspending hours.

 The Capacity Advantage

 Traditional time management focuses on controlling the clock.
-Time Economics reframes it: How much capacity am I creating with the effort I invest in each hour?
+Time Economics reframes it: How much of my time am I spending and is it producing a high return each hour?

-When leaders embrace this view, they make sharper decisions, avoid wasted motion, and sustain performance in ways time alone can’t deliver.
+When leaders embrace this view, they make sharper decisions, avoid wasted effort, and sustain performance in ways time alone can’t deliver.

-By coupling time with effort, you gain what time can’t offer: greater capacity.
+By coupling time with effort, you gain what time can’t offer: optimized capacity.

-My book, Capacity: The New Advantage, dives deeper into strategies like these, so you can work more efficiently and maintain momentum, while protecting your capacity.
+My book, Capacity: The New Advantage, dives deeper into strategies like these, so you can work more efficiently and maintain momentum, while optimizing your capacity.

 If you're ready to work smarter without compromising, this is your next step.